 - Set a webhook address if you have set up a web app that responds to alerts.
 It is called both when the alert is Activated and when it is Resolved.
 (But note that at present, query parameters are not passed through as webhook properties.)

-- You can Disable or Enable the alert: see the buttons at the top of the blade.
+- You can Disable or Enable the alert: see the buttons at the top.

 I don't see the Add Alert button.